hooperben/eigen-hackathon/README.md

 2. Bridge Request: The `Vault.sol` contract receives the bridge request via the `bridge` function.
 It transfers tokens from the user to itself and emits a `BridgeRequest` event, storing the request data for future reference.

-3. AVS Validation: The`BridgeServiceManager.sol` contract, which inherits from `Vault.sol` and incorporates AVS management functionality, oversees the validation process.
+3. AVS Validation: The`BridgeServiceManager.sol` contract, which inherits from `Vault` and incorporates AVS management functionality, oversees the validation process.
 Registered operators monitor for `BridgeRequest` events and attest to valid requests using the `publishAttestation` function.
 Attestations are emitted as public events.

 4. The `BridgeServiceManager.sol` contract allows anyone to challenge potentially fraudulent attestations via the `challengeAttestation` function.
 This serves as a security measure to prevent malicious behavior.